akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_ubuntu_1604.rst

 Base installation
 *****************

-* Install apache, mysql, then the dedicated modules for Akeneo PIM:
+* Install apache, MySQL, then the dedicated modules for Akeneo PIM:

 .. code-block:: bash